spheronFdn/protocol-sdk/README.md

 ### Provider Proxy Setup

 To submit manifests to a provider, a proxy server needs to be set up by the SDK consumer.
-You can find the proxy server code here: .
+You can find the proxy server code here: [Provider Proxy Guide](./src/utils/provider-proxy-server/README.md).

 Lease Module
 ------------